babylonchain/btc-staker/README.md

 1. The `Key` parameter in the config below is the name of the key in the keyring to use for signing transactions.
 Use the key name you created in [Create a Babylon keyring with funds](#create-a-babylon-keyring-keyring-backend-test-with-funds)
-2. Ensure that the `KeyringDirectory` is set to the location where the keyring is stored.
+2. Ensure that the `KeyDirectory` is set to the location where the keyring is stored.
 3. Ensure to use the `test` keyring backend
 4. Ensure you use the correct `ChainID` for the network you're connecting to.
 For